dotWAVE/ds4vr/README.md

 scripts/uninstall.ps1 will remove the driver from SteamVR.

 # Troubleshooting
-## Spurious inputs while playing VRChat
+## Strange/unwanted inputs while playing VRChat
 VRChat process inputs from DualShock and DualSense controllers, even when playing in VR mode.
-This causes things like difficulty gripping objects and some DPAD inputs toggling the HUD and other such things.
+This causes things like difficulty gripping objects and some DPAD inputs toggling the HUD, nameplates, AFK mode.
 (See https://docs.vrchat.com/docs/gamepad)
 The simplest workaround is to play without having the VRChat game window in focus.